Topological Wannier excitons in bismuth chalcogenide nanosheets I: Single-particle properties: Results

-A main result of this work is summarized in Fig.\,\ref{fig:bloch_sphere_eh}, which illustrates the topologically non-trivial momentum-space pseudospin texture $\avg{\vec{\Gamma}}_{e,h}(\vec{Q})$, defined precisely below, for the electron and hole making up the exciton.
-This pseudospin texture gives an intuitive picture of the non-trivial topology of the exciton, as it allows us to visualize its total Chern number, as a combination of two winding numbers, by looking at the path of the electron (hole) pseudospin from pointing upwards (downwards) at the origin $Q = 0$ to pointing downwards (upwards) at $Q \rightarrow \infty$, represented as the circles in Fig.\,\ref{fig:bloch_sphere_eh}.
+The four different spin-orbit-parity combinations for an electron and a hole give four different exciton families $\ket{\vec{Q};s,t}$ that generalize the singlet and triplet states in normal semiconductors.
+Here, $s$ and $t$ are the spin-orbit parities of the bands where the electron and the hole are located, respectively, and $\vec{Q} \equiv (Q_{x}, Q_{y})$ is the total in-plane exciton momentum.
+In the absence of an exchange interaction, these states diagonalize the two-body Hamiltonian and have a well-defined Chern number equal to $\mathcal{C}_{s,t} = s + t$.
+Hence, in this idealized case there are two topologically nontrivial exciton states, characterized by a nontrivial winding of the momentum-space pseudospin texture $\vec{\Gamma}_{e,h}(\vec{Q})$ (defined precisely in the Methods section).
+As illustrated in Fig.~\ref{fig:bloch_sphere_eh}, the pseudospin texture gives an intuitive picture of the nontrivial topology of this basis of exciton states, as it allows us to visualize the total Chern number of each basis element as a combination of two winding numbers by looking at the path of the electron (hole) pseudospin from pointing upwards (downwards) at the origin $Q = 0$ to pointing downwards (upwards) at $Q \rightarrow \infty$, represented as the circles in Fig.~\ref{fig:bloch_sphere_eh}.
 Thus, the pseudospin texture of each constituent particle can be seen as a skyrmion, so that the topological exciton is represented by a double skyrmion texture.

+Including the exchange interaction couples $\ket{\vec{Q};+,+}$ with $\ket{\vec{Q};-,-}$, and this idealized picture complicates somewhat.
+Analyzing the effective two-dimensional interaction between electrons and holes, we find that the exciton eigenstates split into two doublets as